Take a break from indoors with an solo stroll through an urban forest or secluded nook in these city-side parks.

 If you’ve ever crossed the Westgate Bridge, you’ve caught a glimpse of Westgate Park below.
 What used to be an industrial area on the eastern bank of the Yarra is now home to plants and plenty of natives animals.
 Think waterbirds like spoonbills, pelicans and swans.
-Nab a barbecue and see how many species you can spot against the city skyline.
+See how many species you can spot against the city skyline.
 During warm, dry spells the park’s natural algae turn the lake bright pink!